Mark King (musician): Personal life

 Just before his divorce from his wife Pia, King moved back to his native Isle of Wight in 1988.
 During the 1990s, King purchased a pub in Ryde.
-The pub was named Joe Daflo's, a collaboration of the names of his three children; his son D'Arcy and daughters Jolie and Florrie.
-King sold the pub in 2000, and it has become part of a pub franchise that operates in the coastal towns in the south of England.
-King lives with his current wife Ria and his youngest daughter Marlee, who was born in 1996.
+King sold the pub in 2000 King lives with his current wife Ria and youngest daughter.

 He is the elder brother of fellow Level 42 and Frost* member Nathan King.

 Activism

-King is a longstanding supporter of The Prince's Trust.
-On 20 June 1986, King and Lindup performed alongside stars such as Eric Clapton, Rod Stewart, Phil Collins, Mark Knopfler, Midge Ure and Elton John, at The Prince's Trust All-Star Rock Concert at Wembley Arena to celebrate the first 10 years of the Trust; a recording was subsequently released on video.
-He was also a performer at The Prince's Trust Rock Gala at the Royal Albert Hall in November 2010 and 2011.
+King is a longstanding supporter of the King's Trust (formerly the Prince's Trust).
+On 20 June 1986, King and Lindup performed alongside stars such as Eric Clapton, Rod Stewart, Phil Collins, Mark Knopfler, Midge Ure and Elton John, at the Prince's Trust All-Star Rock Concert at Wembley Arena to celebrate the first 10 years of the Trust; a recording was subsequently released on video.
+He was also a performer at the Prince's Trust Rock Gala at the Royal Albert Hall in November 2010 and 2011.

 King serves as a tourism 'ambassador' for his native Isle of Wight.